smadapoosi/IKCTML/README.md

 If you have any questions or run into issues please leave write your problem in the issues tab or contact the maintainers.

 Maintainers: Stephen Blough <bloughst@umich.edu> & Adam Tisch <adtisch@umich.edu>

+### Citations
+Our Merged Kidney Dataset used a combination of datasets and studies from:
+- Menon et al.
+- Lake et al.
+- Wu et al.
+- Liao et al.
+- Young et al.